faiselb/resort-app/README.md

 # Project Description

 This app is a full stack server application.
 The goal of the app is allowing users to book travel activities at a resort.
-Users will sign up and share their name and email ,user will be able to select the resort name and location .
-After that, the user can pick date and time to book their activity.
-Finally, the users can book activities at the resort.
+Users will sign up and share their name and email ,users will be able to select the resort name and location .
+After that,the user can pick date ,time and activity.
+Finally, users can book activities at the resort.
 I used express and handlebars.
 Also, MongoDB was used as database and Mongoose was used as middleware.

 # Deployed App